 Reduce the price or sell C grade products at a discount

 While you raise prices for A grade products to maximize profitability, you want to consider lowering prices for C grade inventory items to get them off the shelves.
 Many shoppers, especially online shoppers, still make purchasing decisions based on the lowest price.

 It might sound counterintuitive to make even less revenue from your lowest performing items, but lower prices could make your C grade products more attractive to buyers.
 And, by reducing your price to be lower than your competitors’ (or even offering the product at cost), you’ll move it more quickly and save money in the long run.
 The longer you hold onto it, the longer it costs your business.

 Philanthropy is great from both a human and a business perspective.
 On one hand, you’re contributing to a cause and making the world a better place.
 On the other, you’re giving customers a more compelling reason to support your brand and buy your products.

 This is a strategy that can work well for C grade products, giving shoppers an extra incentive to buy.

 In addition to donating proceeds to charity, donate actual products to those in need.
 Look for local charities that would specifically benefit from your slower-moving inventory, such as women’s shelters or food banks.
-Grade C better products are much more appreciated there than in the garbage.
+Grade C products are much more appreciated there than in the garbage.